monyone/aribb24.js/README.md

 * keepAspectRatio: keep caption's aspect ratio in any container. default: true
 * enableRawCanvas: enable raw video resolution canvas. it can get getRawCanvas method.
 * useStrokeText: use render outer stroke by strokeText API
+* useHighResTextTrack: use polling instead of native cuechange event handling.

 ## Build